SRI-CSL/parsley-lang/README.md

 ```
 $ make
 ```
-should build the compiler executable in `_build/default/src/parsleyc.exe`.
+should leave the compiler executable in `./parsleyc.exe`.

 Documentation
 -------------